MicrosoftDocs/windows-itpro-docs/windows/client-management/introduction-page-file.md

 manager: dcscontentpm
 ---

-# Introduction to the page file
+# Introduction to page files

 A page file (also known as a "paging file") is an optional, hidden system file on a hard disk.

 ## Functionality

-Page files have the following functionalities:
+Page files have the following functionalities.

 ### Physical extension of RAM